SaharshGit/CapX.live-Stock-Analysis/README.md

 - `seaborn`

 ## How to run the code
-- We have 3 Notebooks 'Reddit_Scraping.ipynb', 'Analysis and Feature creation.ipynb', 'Prediction_Model.ipynb'.
+- We have 3 Notebooks 'Reddit_Scraping.ipynb', 'Analysis and Feature creation.ipynb' and 'Prediction_Model.ipynb'.
 You should run the notebooks in same order.
 - 'Reddit_Scraping.ipynb' will output 'scrapped_data.csv' file.
 This file will be required in 'Analysis and Feature creation.ipynb' notebook.
 - 'Analysis and Feature creation.ipynb' will output 'final_reddit_data.csv'.
 This file will be required in 'Prediction_Model.ipynb' notebook.